WW-FL: Secure and Private Large-Scale Federated Learning: Conclusion

 \section{Conclusion}

-In this work, we presented~\FLname, a novel unified abstraction and framework for~(hierarchical) federated learning that provides complete model privacy, faster convergence, smaller attack surface and better resilience against poisoning attacks than regular~FL.
+In this work, we presented~\FLname, a novel unified abstraction and framework for large-scale~(hierarchical) federated learning that provides global model privacy, faster convergence, smaller attack surface, and better resilience against poisoning attacks than regular~FL.
+We envision that~\FLname will lead to a paradigm shift in~FL system design and deployment.
+Future efforts can extend our foundational work with more efficient instantiations, stronger security, and comprehensive evaluations with larger datasets and setups.

-As part of future work, we plan to investigate potential further performance improvements by incorporating quantization techniques for private training~\cite{ICML:Keller022} and secure aggregation~\cite{ARXIV:BMPSTVWYY22}.